Get 50% Discount Offer 26 Days

 Creating a single directory on your Linux VPS

 This command creates a directory named my_directory in your current working directory.
-This is useful for setting up a designated space for specific projects or files.
+It helps create a designated space for specific projects or files.

 2. Creating Multiple Directories